MIMOSA

 The mimosa bristled pink outside my bedroom window,

-its leaves collapsed in the dark, closed like rows of praying hands.
+its leaves collapsed in the dark, closed like rows of praying

 Each summer night I fell asleep with the scent